estuary/flow/site/docs/concepts/collections.md

 Flow itself doesn't mind if a keyed location could have multiple types, so long as they're each of the allowed types: an `integer` or `string` for example.
-Some materialization [connectors](connectors.md) however may impose further type restrictions as required by the endpoint.
+Some materialization [connectors](connectors.md), however, may impose further type restrictions as required by the endpoint.
 For example, SQL databases do not support multiple types for a primary key.